 In response to the global financial crisis in 2008/2009, a computer scientist or group of computer scientists called Satoshi Nakamoto published a white paper on a digital currency called Bitcoin.
 It should allow people all over the world to exchange money without having to rely on banks, accounts or credit cards.

 Before the rapid rise of bitcoin, the internet was mainly used for communication and as a source of information.
 It absorbed the previous information sources like radio, newspapers and television and bundled them into an Internet of Information.
 In this way, information could be exchanged and shared worldwide over the Internet in a matter of seconds.
-The Bitcoin builds on this principle, because unlike a transfer abroad, which takes several days and incurs high fees, the Bitcoin now also offers the possibility of exchanging values
+The Bitcoin builds on this principle, because unlike a transfer abroad, which takes several days and incurs high fees, the Bitcoin now also offers the possibility of exchanging values over the Internet almost instantly and at manageable costs thus heralded the development of an Internet of value.

 Instead of relying on banks or other financial service providers as middlemen, Bitcoin uses a network of computers that are distributed all over the world to keep a common log, the so-called distributed ledger, of all past transactions.
 Due to the general accessibility of this ledger and the associated decentralization, the digital currency is completely independent of external third parties.